hakobtp/blog/java/stream/4_Transform_Combine_and_Reduce_Data.md

-## Stream: Transform, Combine, and Reduce Data
+## Transform, Combine, and Reduce Data

 Streams are a powerful way to work with data in Java.
 You can take parts of a stream, combine streams, remove duplicates, sort elements, or calculate results.
 Let’s see how.